patrick-rotter/MCSD2_BopIt/README.md

 ##### 2.1 Web-Dependancies

 [Node](https://nodejs.org/en/download/) must be installed manually.
-All other dependancies will automatically be installed with the npm package manager.
+All other dependencies will automatically be installed with the npm package manager.
 (Used versions are in parenthesis.)
 * Node (v16.15.0)